Learning Off-Policy with Online Planning: Abstract

 \section{Abstract}

 Reinforcement learning (RL) in low-data and risk-sensitive domains requires performant and flexible deployment policies that can readily incorporate constraints during deployment.
 One such class of policies are the semi-parametric H-step lookahead policies, which select actions using trajectory optimization over a dynamics model for a fixed horizon with a terminal value function.
 In this work, we investigate a novel instantiation of H-step lookahead with a~\textit{learned} model and a terminal value function learned by a~\textit{model-free off-policy} algorithm, named Learning Off-Policy with Online Planning (LOOP).
 We provide a theoretical analysis of this method, suggesting a tradeoff between model errors and value function errors and empirically demonstrate this tradeoff to be beneficial in deep reinforcement learning.
 Furthermore, we identify the ``Actor Divergence’' issue in this framework and propose Actor Regularized Control (ARC), a modified trajectory optimization procedure.
 We evaluate our method on a set of robotic tasks for Offline and Online RL and demonstrate improved performance.
 We also show the flexibility of LOOP to incorporate safety constraints during deployment with a set of navigation environments.
 We demonstrate that LOOP is a desirable framework for robotics applications based on its strong performance in various important RL settings.
+Project video and details can be found at \href{https://hari-sikchi.github.io/loop}{hari-sikchi.github.io/loop}.

 \keywords{Reinforcement Learning, Trajectory Optimization, Safety}